cds-snc/canadalogin-static-website/website/src/en/users/get-started/create-account.md

 If you are already on a service that’s asking you to use GC Sign in, you can skip this step.

 Otherwise, to create a GC Sign in account:
-1. Go to one of our {% link '#' 'active' %} services and select “Sign in with GC Sign in”.
+1. Go to one of our active services and select “Sign in with GC Sign in”.
 You will be redirected to the sign in page.
 2. Navigate to the bottom of this page, and select “Sign up”.
 3. Follow the steps below to create a GC Sign in account.